prokopchukdim/Distributed-Cloud-Compute-Framework/README.md

 # Distributed-Cloud-Compute-Framework
 The Distributed Cloud Compute Framework (DCCF) is a scalable distributed computing framework tailored for the cloud.
 More specifically, it is a Kubernetes-based architecture for running custom asynchronous dockerized tasks in a Docker-In-Docker environment.

-DCCF was created as a personal project by [prokopchukdim](https://github.com/prokopchukdim) to learn more about distributed systems, stateless APIs, containerization, event-based architectures, Docker, and Kubernetes deployments.
+DCCF was created as a personal project by [prokopchukdim](https://github.com/prokopchukdim) to learn more about distributed systems, stateless APIs, containerization, event-based architectures, Docker, and scalable Kubernetes deployments.
+Using DCCF, clients can upload a Dockerfile and any files needed by that Dockerfile to a REST API.
+DCCF will build and run that Docker image, and once the image exits, the resulting files will be available for retrieval through a REST API.

 ## Architecture
 ### Overview